A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spacetime symmetries

-The spacetime of special relativity is \textit{Minkowski spacetime} $\mathbb{M}$.
-Mathematically, it is the vector space $\mathbb{R}^4$, endowed with a \textit{Lorentzian inner product}, whose signature is either $(-,+,+,+)$ (general relativists convention) or $(+,-,-,-)$ (particle physicists convention).
-The group of all isometries (distance-preserving transformations) of Minkoswki spacetime is called the \textit{Poincaré group} (sometimes the \textit{inhomogeneous Lorentz group}).
-The isometries that leave the origin fixed form a linear subgroup, called the \textit{Lorentz group} (sometimes the \textit{homogeneous Lorentz group}), and denoted $O(3,1)$ (or $O(1,3)$).
-It is composed of four connected components related to each other by the operators of parity (space inversion) and time-reversal.
-The identity component forms a subgroup of $O(3,1)$, made of transformations that preserves orientation and the direction of time.
-It is called the \textit{proper orthochronous Lorentz group}, or the \textit{restricted Lorentz group}, denoted $SO^+(3,1)$.
+\defobj[$\mathbb{M}$]is the spacetime of special relativity, called \textit{Minkowski spacetime}.
+Mathematically, it is the vector space $\mathbb{R}^4$, endowed with a \textit{lorentzian inner product}, whose signature is either $(-,+,+,+)$ (general relativists convention) or $(+,-,-,-)$ (particle physicists convention).
+In this primer, we stick to the convention of general relativity and we denote the metric tensor $\eta_{\mu \nu} = \text{diag} (-,+,+,+)$.
+It is used to lower indices while its inverse $\eta^{\mu \nu} = \text{diag} (-,+,+,+)$ is used to raise them.
+For instance, $\sigma^\mu = \eta^{\mu \nu} \sigma_\nu = (-\sigma_0, \sigma_1,\sigma_2, \sigma_3)$. \defobj[$\mathbb{P}$]is the group of all isometries (distance-preserving transformations) of $\mathbb{M}$, called the \textit{Poincaré group} (or sometimes the \textit{inhomogeneous Lorentz group}). \defobj[\textsc{O(3,1)}]is the linear subgroup of isometries that leave the origin fixed, called the \textit{Lorentz group} (or sometimes the \textit{homogeneous Lorentz group}), and sometimes also denoted \textsc{O(1,3)}.
+The Poincaré group $\mathbb{P}$ can be decomposed as a semi-direct product $\mathbb{P} = \textsc{O(3,1)} \ltimes \mathbb{R}^4$. \textsc{O(3,1)} is composed of four connected components related to each other by the operators of parity (space-reversal) and time-reversal. \defobj[\textsc{SO$^+$(3,1)}] is the connected component to the identity in \textsc{O(3,1)}.
+It forms a subgroup made of transformations that preserves the orientation and the direction of time.
+It is called the \textit{proper orthochronous Lorentz group}, or the \textit{restricted Lorentz group}.

 As a real vector space, Minkowski spacetime $\mathbb{M}$ is isomorphic to $H_2(\mathbb{C})$, with the map